Chapter 52 logoCompetition CategoriesIAC logo

 Powered airplane competitions of the International Aerobatic Club have five categories, or levels of competition of increasing level of difficulty.
 The five categories are Primary, Sportsman, Intermediate, Advanced, and Unlimited.

-The Primary category is the most basic, entry level category of aerobatic competition.
-Pilots must demonstrate a spin, loop, roll, and competition turns.
+The Primary category is the most basic entry level category of aerobatic competition.
+Pilots must demonstrate a spin, a half-cuban, a loop, a competition turn, and a roll.

 The Sportsman category offers a greater challenge to the beginning competitor.
 It includes a greater number and variety of figures, including the hammerhead.